Thanks for visiting the blog! As customary of many online platforms, I thought I'll dedicate a page to give some background.

-When you come to think of it, you’ll find that much of what you know came from an open-source website, someone else’s contribution online, a book, among others.
+When you come to think of it, you'll find that much of what you know came from an open-source website, someone else's contribution online, or a book, among others.

 Who hasn't benefited from Wikipedia, Stackoverflow or one of the many communities on Stackexchange, MIT's OpenCourseWare, Khan Academy, or any other online blog?
 Personally, I benefited immensely.
 So at the very least I feel I should share too.